majodev/OCI_GenAI_access_gateway/README.md

 ## Other settings:

-These settings has default values, you can modify the `config.py` file to change default settings.
+These settings have defaults in `config.py`, and all can be overridden via environment variables of the same name (recommended, especially in Docker).

 | Variable Name         | Description                                                       | Default Value       |
 |-----------------------|-------------------------------------------------------------------|---------------------|